 John and Wayne were like any other men in their time… or were they?

 They worked their day jobs by the river to pay for their home in the French Quarter, which was difficult in the 1930’s due to the Great Depression.
 However, on a typical day just like any other, everyone’s perception of the brothers changed.
-The authorities were alarmed to see a woman approach them with shallowly slit wrists, bleeding slowly and claiming she had just escaped the apartment of the Carters.
+The authorities saw a woman approach them with shallowly slit wrists, bleeding slowly and claiming she just escaped the apartment of the Carters.
 She pointed them in the direction of their residence, where the police found four other civilians tied to chairs and wearing the same slits on their wrists that the woman had.
 Also, they found multiple dead bodies in the home.

-According to the captives, the two brothers kept them in their apartment, bleeding out slowly, to feed off of their blood every night after they returned home from their jobs.
+According to the captives, the two brothers kept them in their apartment, bleeding out slowly.
+They would feed off of their blood every night after they returned home from their jobs.
 Since the brothers were out of their flat at the time that the police arrived, they decided to wait for their return to arrest them.
 Eyewitness accounts from the police say that when the siblings finally did enter later that day, it took a significant group of officers to hold down the men and arrest them, for they had a tremendous strength.

 After the execution, the two were buried in a cemetery vault in New Orleans.
 Time went on, as it had before, for years after the death of the brothers.
 Later, another Carter down the line of ancestry passed away.
-The vault was opened again, after years of inactivity, and the people that were placing the new corpse into the tomb were astonished to discover that the bodies of the brothers were both mysteriously missing, never to be found.
+The vault was opened again, after years of inactivity.
+The people that were placing the new corpse into the tomb astonishingly discovered that the bodies of the brothers had vanished.
+The bodies were never found.